y-lazarenka/MarTech-SDVentures-Test-Task/README.md

-# Social Discover Group's MarTech SDVentures Test Task
+# Social Discovery Group's MarTech SDVentures Test Task

 ## How to Run